-Some of the University of the Western Cape’s finest student athletes have been honoured at a prestigious awards ceremony.
+Some of the University of the Western Cape’s finest student-athletes have been honoured at the prestigious UWC Sport awards ceremony.

 Rising Banyana Banyana star, Bongeka Gamede, and sensation middle-distance runner, Ashley Smith, were big winners at the annual UWC Sports Awards when they were presented the prestigious Sportswoman of the Year and Sportsman of the Year accolades respectively.

 Gamede has had a sterling time since joining UWC last year, and her “exemplary” qualities have been rewarded with a number of rewards.
 In addition to being a member of the national team which participated in the FIFA Women’s World Cup in France, she led the UWC Women’s Football team to the Women’s National League and was the player of the tournament in the Sasol League National Championships which is played by provincial champions.